Online Master’s in Special Education Programs

 • M.Ed. or MS in Special Education

-Texas A&M's degree in special education prepares graduates to work with diverse populations in clinical and educational settings.
-In addition to the standard curriculum, students can add a certificate in behavior analysis.
-Applicants should hold considerable work experience both with persons with disabilities and linguistically and culturally diverse groups.
+Texas A&M’s degree program in special education prepares you to work with diverse populations in clinical and educational settings.
+In addition to the standard curriculum, you can add a certificate in applied behavior analysis (ABA).
+You should hold considerable work experience both with people with disabilities and linguistically and culturally diverse groups.

 • M.Ed. in Special Education